-It is important to note that experiments were not only conducted on slaves, but also on sailors or soldiers who also suffered high mortality.
-Since the aim of physicians at the time was to find universal remedies, human bodies were regarded as interchangeable; racial distinctions were not made and experiments, whether on sailors or slaves, were seen as equally valuable in assessing the general applicability of treatments.
-As Schiedbinger argues in Chapter 1, James Thompson investigated the physiological basis of black skin and Colin Chisholm analysed differences in body temperature, but their concern was not with race per se, as was the case in the nineteenth century, but rather with climatic and geographical influences that could affect the adaptation of slaves to the plantation environment.
-Slaves were worthy of study not because they are racially different but because they were essential to the colonial economy; Amerindians, who were small in number and marginal as a workforce, were not included in experiments.
+It is important to note that experiments were conducted not only on slaves but also on sailors and soldiers, who also suffered high mortality.{Au: I revised for parallel and clearer clause connection.} Since the aim of physicians at the time was to find universal remedies, human bodies were regarded as interchangeable; racial distinctions were not made, and experiments, whether on sailors or slaves, were seen as equally valuable in assessing the general applicability of treatments.
+As Schiebinger argues in chapter 1, James Thomson investigated the physiological basis of black skin, and Colin Chisholm analyzed differences in body temperature, but their concern was not with race per se, as was the case in the nineteenth century, but rather with climatic and geographical influences that could affect the adaptation of slaves to the plantation environment.{Au: I am following the text on the name spellings; just let me know if incorrect.} Slaves were worthy of study not because they were racially different but because they were essential to the colonial economy; Amerindians, who were small in number and marginal as a workforce, were not included in experiments.{Au: I revised for tense consistency.}

-Despite the focus on European physicians, Schiebinger exposes the high level of circulation of medical knowledge in the Caribbean that drew on several traditions—African, Amerindian and European.
-In Chapter 2, she shows how A. J. Alexander experimented with a cure for yaws developed by an African living on one of his estates in Grenada, but suggests that this may have been adopted first by the French from Amerindians and subsequently diffused to slave doctors.
-Yet, as she rightly points out, there were obstacles to the transfer of knowledge: the decimation of the Amerindian population, the diversity cultural-linguistic groups from which slaves were drawn, and fear and prejudice of practices, such as Obeah whose practices remained secret to Africans, all limited the potential contribution of non-European groups to medical knowledge.
-Several authors have begun to reveal this, notably Pablo Gómez in his excellent and effectively complementary monograph The Experiential Caribbean.
+Despite the focus on European physicians, Schiebinger exposes the high level of circulation of medical knowledge in the Caribbean that drew on several traditions—African, Amerindian, and European.
+In chapter 2, she shows how A. J. Alexander experimented with a cure for yaws developed by an African living on one of his estates in Grenada but suggests that this cure may have been adopted first by the French from Amerindians and subsequently diffused to slave doctors.{Au: I suggested this to avoid any possible antecedent ambiguity; just let me know if you prefer the original.} Yet, as she rightly points out, there were obstacles to the transfer of knowledge: the decimation of the Amerindian population, the diversity of cultural-linguistic groups from which slaves were drawn, and fear and prejudice of practices, such as Obeah, that remained secret to Africans all limited the potential contribution of non-European groups to medical knowledge.{Au: I suggested these revisions to avoid repetition.} Several authors have begun to reveal this, notably Pablo Gómez in his excellent and effectively complementary monograph The Experiential Caribbean: Creating Knowledge and Healing in the Early Modern Atlantic (2017).

-Secret Cures of Slaves is a scholarly well-illustrated monograph that draws on archival as well as printed sources.
+Secret Cures of Slaves is a scholarly, well-illustrated monograph that draws on archival as well as printed sources.
 It makes a valuable contribution to knowledge of the history of medicine in the British and French West Indies and reveals its links across the Atlantic.
-It will be of particular interest to scholars of the history of science and medicine, colonialism and slavery, though it will probably be appreciated best by those with some knowledge of the changing character of science and medicine at the time, a fuller discussion of which would have helped those less versed in the field.
-The book makes some interesting comparisons between medical practises in the British and French West Indies, but given that the Caribbean was fringed by Spanish possessions it is curious that medicine in Spain and Spanish America is absent from the discussion, both in terms of the circulation of knowledge and the nature of experimentation.
-What knowledge, for example, did medical practitioners in the Caribbean have of the science that underpinned the three-year (1803–1806) inoculation programme conducted by Francisco Javier de Balmis in Spanish America and the Philippines?
-The book raises some interesting questions and avenues for future research, all of which argue for placing the medical practice in the Caribbean in a broader cultural and geographical context.
+It will be of particular interest to scholars of the history of science and medicine, colonialism, and slavery, though it will probably be appreciated best by those with some knowledge of the changing character of science and medicine at the time, a fuller discussion of which would have helped those less versed in the field.
+The book makes some interesting comparisons between medical practices in the British and French West Indies, but given that the Caribbean was fringed by Spanish possessions, it is curious that medicine in Spain and Spanish America is absent from the discussion, both in terms of the circulation of knowledge and the nature of experimentation.
+What knowledge, for example, did medical practitioners in the Caribbean have of the science that underpinned the three-year (1803–6) inoculation program conducted by Francisco Javier de Balmis in Spanish America and the Philippines?
+The book raises some interesting questions and avenues for future research, all of which argue for placing medical practice in the Caribbean in a broader cultural and geographical context.